Payment gateway for website

 - A customer visits your website and initiates an online transaction by clicking "Pay", "Buy", "Purchase", or any other button you have on your website initiating the payment process.

 - Your website displays a payment page, either custom-made or provided to you by your payment service provider.

-- A customer enters their credit card data on the payment page.
+- Customers enter their credit card data on the payment page to make a payment.

-- Your payment gateway encrypts bank card details and securely forwards the information to the payment processor via SSL connection.
+- Your online payment gateway encrypts bank card details and securely forwards the information to the payment processor via an SSL connection.